ksh-js-sdk-dev/kushki-js-sdk/wiki/modules/Payment.md

 </html>
 ```
 ###### Definition Custom Styles
-If you want to give custom styles to hosted files, Kushki SDK expose the interface [Styles](../interfaces/Payment.Styles.md), so you have two ways to set your styles:
+If you want to apply custom styles to hosted files, Kushki SDK expose the interface [Styles](../interfaces/Payment.Styles.md), so you have two ways to set your styles:
- - Class Css.- The interface [CssProperties](Payment.md#cssproperties) allow received a string, You can put your class CSS
+ - Css Classes.- The interface [CssProperties](Payment.md#cssproperties) allows to receive a string, so you can configure a CSS class of your site
- - Object [JSS](https://cssinjs.org/react-jss/?v=v10.3.0).- The interface [CssProperties](Payment.md#cssproperties) allow received an object, You can put your object with all CSS properties
+ - [JSS](https://cssinjs.org/react-jss/?v=v10.3.0) Object.- The interface [CssProperties](Payment.md#cssproperties) allows to receive an object, so you can configure custom CSS styles

  **Notes**:
- - You could combine both options, some attributes of [Styles](../interfaces/Payment.Styles.md) can be classes CSS and others be a object.
+ - You could combine both options, some attributes of [Styles](../interfaces/Payment.Styles.md) can be classes CSS and others be a object

 ###### Definition of scopes for attributes of [Styles](../interfaces/Payment.Styles.md)

  Global Scopes
-- [input](../interfaces/Payment.Styles.md#input): set styles to all inputs except in deferred input.
+- [input](../interfaces/Payment.Styles.md#input): set styles to all inputs except in deferred input
-- [label](../interfaces/Payment.Styles.md#label): set styles to all labels of inputs except in deferred input.
+- [label](../interfaces/Payment.Styles.md#label): set styles to all labels of inputs except in deferred input
-- [container](../interfaces/Payment.Styles.md#container): set styles to all containers of inputs except in deferred input.
+- [container](../interfaces/Payment.Styles.md#container): set styles to all containers of inputs except in deferred input
-- [focus](../interfaces/Payment.Styles.md#focus): set styles to state focus of inputs except in deferred input.
+- [focus](../interfaces/Payment.Styles.md#focus): set styles to state focus of inputs except in deferred input
-- [valid](../interfaces/Payment.Styles.md#valid):  set styles to state valid of inputs.
+- [valid](../interfaces/Payment.Styles.md#valid):  set styles to state valid of inputs
-- [invalid](../interfaces/Payment.Styles.md#invalid):  set styles to state invalid of inputs.
+- [invalid](../interfaces/Payment.Styles.md#invalid):  set styles to state invalid of inputs
 Specific Hosted Field Input
-- [cardholderName](../interfaces/Payment.Styles.md#cardholdername): this styles overwrite the values of input styles only to cardholderName input.
+- [cardholderName](../interfaces/Payment.Styles.md#cardholdername): this styles overwrite the values of input styles only to cardholderName input
-- [cardNumber](../interfaces/Payment.Styles.md#cardnumber): this styles overwrite the values of input styles only to cardNumber input.
+- [cardNumber](../interfaces/Payment.Styles.md#cardnumber): this styles overwrite the values of input styles only to cardNumber input
-- [expirationDate](../interfaces/Payment.Styles.md#expirationdate): this styles overwrite the values of input styles only to expirationDate input.
+- [expirationDate](../interfaces/Payment.Styles.md#expirationdate): this styles overwrite the values of input styles only to expirationDate input
-- [cvv](../interfaces/Payment.Styles.md#cvv): this styles overwrite the values of input styles only to cvv input.
+- [cvv](../interfaces/Payment.Styles.md#cvv): this styles overwrite the values of input styles only to cvv input
-- [otp](../interfaces/Payment.Styles.md#otp): this styles overwrite the values of input styles only to otp input.
+- [otp](../interfaces/Payment.Styles.md#otp): this styles overwrite the values of input styles only to otp input
 - [deferred](../interfaces/Payment.Styles.md#deferred): this styles overwrite default styles, and set styles to their subcomponents with custom selectors, [more details](#md:selectors-to-set-custom-styles-to-deferred-inputs)

 ###### Custom styles from class css